Securing Our Elections

 - implementing risk-limiting audits, a critical tool to ensuring the integrity of elections.

-To protect our elections from this dishonest behavior, the House passed Chair Lofgren's bill, the Stopping Harmful Interference in Elections for a Lasting Democracy, or, the SHIELD Act, to protect our elections from foreign interference and disinformation campaigns.
+In the 116th Congress, the House also passed Chair Lofgren's bill, the Stopping Harmful Interference in Elections for a Lasting Democracy, or, the SHIELD Act, to protect our elections from foreign interference and disinformation campaigns.

 The SHIELD Act protects our elections from foreign interference and dishonest behavior by: